Invalid self-extractor configuration. This file may be corrupted.

 2) The same error may be triggered when trying to open (execute) an SEA created by 32-bit versions of SyncBackSE/Pro where the size of the SEA exceeds 2GB (this figure may be subject to slight variation, depending on free memory and other Windows issues).
 It is in fact a limitation of the maximum size of a 32-bit executable ( SyncBackSE/Pro is available in both 32- and 64-bit versions).
 Such errors may also trigger a Windows error message about the file 'not being a valid Win32 application', especially if over 4GB.

 Possible workarounds are as follows:

-d) switch to using standard Zip archives (stop using SEAs).
-There is no issue with a Zip over 2GB, just an 'executable'.
+- Switch to using standard Zip archives (stop using SEAs).
+There is no issue with a Zip file over 2GB.